-The NHS Confederation is committed to complying with the Act and this policy and guidance notes explain the steps we have put in place.
+The NHS Confederation is committed to complying with the all legislation and for the prevention of fraud.
+This policy and guidance notes explain the steps we have put in place.

 2.0 Scope

 This policy applies to everyone working at or with the NHS Confederation1.
 It applies to: